 to connect the ends of the singletrack trail.

-Gum Run Road has multiple bifurcations, some are shown on the map, others have been revised by recent logging.
+has multiple bifurcations, some are shown on the map, others have been revised by recent logging.
 They all dead end downhills and this trail is the only loop possible.
 Uphill always takes you back to Ridge Road.